AbdulMuhaymin/abdulmuhaymin.github.io/about.md

 Hello!

 I am **Abdul Muhaymin**, a senior year undergraduate at the department of Physics, Bilkent University.
 I am primarily interested in computational material science.
-Other than material science, my interest covers a wide range such as data analysis (trendy stuff), computational astronomy and astrophysics (cool stuff) and nonlinear physics (nerdy stuff).
+Other than material science, my interest covers a wide range of topics such as data analysis (trendy stuff), computational astronomy and astrophysics (cool stuff) and nonlinear physics (nerdy stuff).
 I also have a keen interest in philosophy, especially in formal epistemology, logic and philosophy of science.

 ### My CV

 The full CV is available on request.

 ### Contact me
 There are lots of ways to reach me.
 I prefer email if it's not urgent.